SAP-archive/iot-reference-app-opc-ua/Docs/1-10-AutomaticBootupScripts/README.md

 ## Why we need automatic boot-up scripts

-We have a custom Node.js middleware, the opc ua server and the Java IoT Edge Gateway that have to start automatic at boot as services if some power outage ocurs or a reboot is needed.
+We have a custom Node.js middleware, the opc ua server and the Java IoT Edge Gateway that have to start automatic at boot time as services if some power outage ocurs or a reboot is needed.

 ### On the Raspberry PI 3

     In this order scripts will start at boot :

     * OPC-UA server
-    * Custom midlleware
+    * Custom middleware
     * IoT Edge Gateway

     More info about creating scripts : [here](RaspberryPi3.md)